 THE FINAL TOYOTA SOARER

 The Z40 Soarer that debuted in April 2001 was a dramatic change of pace from previous models.
 Styled by Toyota’s European design center, the fourth-generation Soarer was no longer a coupe, but a retractable hardtop convertible.
-(Toyota had seriously contemplated offering a convertible version of the Z30, but eventually abandoned the project, perhaps concerned about the loss of rigidity that would accompany the removal of the coupe’s steel roof.
+(Toyota had seriously contemplated offering a convertible version of the Z30, but eventually abandoned the project, perhaps concerned about the loss of rigidity that would have accompanied the removal of the coupe’s steel roof.
 The A80 Supra, which used a shorter version of the Z30 platform, became noticeably willowier with the optional lift-off roof panel removed, and the Supra had the advantages of a shorter wheelbase and fixed C-pillars.)

 Sold overseas as the Lexus SC430, the Z40 Soarer was now offered only in a single lavishly equipped 430SCV grade (UZZ40) with the 4,292 cc (262 cu. in.)
 3UZ-FE V-8 from the latest Celsior and LS430.
 The digital instruments were gone, but there was a lengthy list of standard equipment, including a five-speed automatic transmission and the Electro-Multivision system with GPS, DVD navigation, and limited wireless Internet connectivity.
 Other than an assortment of dealer-installed dress-up options, the only items not on the standard equipment list were run-flat tires and a rear spoiler.
-List price was an eye-opening ¥6,000,000 (equivalent to almost $50,000), a good deal more than the last Z30.
+List price was a lofty ¥6,000,000 (equivalent to almost $50,000), a good deal more than the last Z30.

 It appears that the Z40 was aimed primarily at export markets, with the Toyota-badged Soarer version added almost as an afterthought.
 Toyota’s initial JDM sales projection was only 2,400 units a year, a far cry from the volume of the old Z20.
 In any case, the Z40 Soarer would be short-lived.
 When Toyota introduced the Japanese-market Lexus channel in the fall of 2005, the Soarer traded in its badges for Lexus insignia.
 In that form, the Z40 survived through mid-2010.

-Beyond that, the original Soarer evolved to fit a specific niche in its marketplace and that market has moved on.
+Beyond that, the original Soarer evolved to fit a specific niche in its marketplace, and that market has moved on.
 The combination of luxury and performance that made the early Soarers such a success is now taken for granted in this class, as is the technology that was once the Soarer’s stock in trade.
 Digital instrument panels never quite seem to catch on or completely go away, but they’re no longer novel, while navigation systems, electronic climate control, and multifunction touchscreens are becoming ubiquitous even on medium-priced cars.
 As is often the case with high-end cars, what was once exciting and groundbreaking has a way of becoming familiar and even old hat.

 The author would like to thank William Bevan, Foden Alpha, Derek Ip, and Joji Luz for the use of their photos.